shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/link/visualize.md

 `Visualizer` link is a link for visualizing phase pattern and sound field.

 > NOTE:
-> Currently, this Link is not provided in the distributed C++/C#/Unity/Python libraries for macOS, linux-armv7 and linux-aarch64.
+> Currently, this Link is not provided in the distributed C++/C#/Unity/Python libraries for linux-armv7 and linux-aarch64.
 If you want to use this, you need to build it by yourself.

 [[_TOC_]]